JnMik/google-cloud-and-kubernetes-cheatsheet/README.md

     docker login

-Now you can start playing with kubectl to deploy containers through pods
+Now you can start playing with kubectl to deploy containers through pods and replication controllers

     kubectl run wordpress --image=tutum/wordpress --port=80